DomenPigeon/sql-tutorial/README.md

 ### 5. Count the number of employees in each department and each project

-**Instruction**: Show the department name, project name, and the number of employees in each combination.
+**Instructions**: Show the department name, project name, and the number of employees in each combination.
 <details>
 <summary>Solution</summary>